SMIL-AI/VITAL-GA/README.md

 - Accessibility CSVs for each year and healthcare category (e.g., `2019_Adult Primary Care_access.csv`).
 - Visualizations and model interpretation plots in the notebook.
+- SHAP summary and bar plots for each healthcare category (saved in the `shap_plots/` directory).